nendotools/touchview/README.md

 ##### KNOWN ISSUES:

+- [low] quadview breaks space_data bindings for locking viewport
+- [high] need better coverage for edit modes in ops and gizmos

 Please [report any issues](https://github.com/nendotools/touchview/issues) you find and I'll do my best to address them.

 The add-on is free, but if it helps you, please consider [supporting me](https://nendo.gumroad.com/l/touchview).